EXTRACTION Subcommand (FACTOR command)

 components analysis 1.
 This

 is the default.
-PC
+PC can also

-be requested with keyword PA1
+be requested with keyword PA1 or DEFAULT.

 PAF.
 Principal

-can also be requested with keyword PA2
+axis factoring.
+PAF can also be requested with keyword PA2.

 ALPHA.
 Alpha factoring 2.
-Invalid if METHOD=COVARIANCE
+Invalid if METHOD=COVARIANCE.

 IMAGE.
 Image factoring 3.